-Prior Environmental Authorisation (EA) was issued for development of the Vista de Bahia Retirement village on the southern portion of Portion A (copy of EA and Extension EA attached).
+Prior Environmental Authorisation (EA) was issued for development of the Vista de Bahia Retirement village on the southern portion of Portion A.

 The original EA was valid until 13 October 2009 and the validity period was successfully extended till 13 October 2015 permitting a retirement village south of Impala Way.